-You can use an Apple Wireless Keyboard (available separately) for typing on iPod touch.
-The Apple Wireless Keyboard connects via Bluetooth, so you must first pair it with iPod touch.
-See Pairing Bluetooth devices on page 31.
+You can use an Apple Wireless Keyboard (available separately) for typing on iPad.
+The Apple Wireless Keyboard connects via Bluetooth, so you must first pair it with iPad.
+See Pairing Bluetooth devices on page 32.

-Once the keyboard is paired, it connects whenever the keyboard is within range of iPod touch-up to about 33 feet (10 meters).
+Once the keyboard is paired with iPad, it connects whenever the keyboard is within range-up to about 33 feet (10 meters).
 When a wireless keyboard is connected, the onscreen keyboard doesn't appear when you tap a text field.
 To save the battery, turn off the keyboard when not in use.

-Switch the language when using a wireless keyboard: Press Command-Space bar to display a list of available languages.
-Press the Space bar again while holding down the Command key to choose a different language.
+Switch the language when using a hardware keyboard: Press Command-Space bar to display a list of available languages.
+Press the Space bar again to choose a language.